External Installation - Method 1 (using a script)

 Local payloads

-If you so desire, it's possible to load these payloads locally.
+If you so desire, or you can't launch it from the web browser for some reason, it's possible to load these payloads locally.

-• Install "Payload Loader" on your PS4 to load the payloads locally
+- Install "Payload Guest" on your PS4 to load the payloads locally

-• Remember to check sometimes to see if there's any updates
+/data/payloads/directory - Remember to check here sometimes to see if there's any updates

 Installation commands